 1) Development of broader-based Azerbaijani constituencies more actively promoting reforms that safeguard citizens’ rights

 2) Improved capacity of legal professionals to better apply laws and assist their clients.

-At present, in Azerbaijan, the training of most young lawyers is almost entirely academic and in the future they lack social and "lawyering" skills when they embark on their careers.
+At present, in Azerbaijan, the training of most young lawyers is almost entirely academic and in the future, they lack social and "lawyering" skills when they embark on their careers.
 With this in mind, ARC established the Legal Education Center at Khazar University.
-The center conducts regular, high-quality curriculum-based trainings and develops legal publications covering a broad range of legal areas (see below).
+The center conducts regular, high-quality curriculum-based training and develops legal publications covering a broad range of legal areas (see below).
 To ensure reputability and high quality of its services, the center attracts outstanding legal professionals and practitioners to develop the curricula and teach the courses.
 It is also envisioned that young lawyers and law students will be accompanying professional lawyers during strategic litigations, court hearings, rendering legal advice and consultations.
-The center plans to provide high-quality curriculum-based training courses to at least 20 law students per year and annually help 6-7candidates for membership to Collegiums of Attorneys (Azerbaijan Bar Association) prepare for Bar exams and pass them successfully.
+The center plans to provide high-quality curriculum-based training courses to at least 20 law students per year and annually help 6-7 candidates for membership to Collegiums of Attorneys (Azerbaijan Bar Association) prepare for Bar exams and pass them successfully.